meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 #### On real sequencing data clustering

 On real sequencing data, we don't have taxonomy of reads so it's no possible to evaluate recall, precision, ARI or distance parameters.
-We looked at clusters count, with total clusters, clusters with size > 1 and clusters with size > 0.05% of reads.
-Time and memory are also reported.
+We looked at clusters count, with total clusters, singletons and clusters with size >= 0.005% of reads (185 for lake data).
+Memory is alse reported.

 ## Results